GertjanReynaert/dotfiles/cheat-sheet.md

 gc                  | comment out/in selected text
-:%s/find/replace/g  | find and replace something over the entire document :s/find/replace/g   | find and replace something in the selection
+:%s/find/replace/g  | find and replace something over the entire document :s/find/replace/g   | find and replace something in the selection :s/,/,\r/g          | replace all , with , and newline.
+Used for converting json string to readable object